metamums/Meta-MUMS/README.md

-# Meta-MUMS tool is already in its reviewer version.
+# Meta-MUMS tool is fully functional and already in its reviewer version.